open-telemetry/opentelemetry-demo/docs/services/productcatalogservice.md

 }
 ```

-You should call `TraceProvider.Shutdown()` when your service is shutdown to
+You should call `TracerProvider.Shutdown()` when your service is shutdown to
 ensure all spans are exported.
 This service makes that call as part of a
 deferred function in main